 In planning your wireless network, you should consider the level of security required.
 You should also select the physical placement of your gateway in order to maximize the network speed.
-For further information on wireless networking, refer to "Wireless Networking" in Appendix B, "Networks, Routing, and Firewall Basics"."
+For further information on wireless networking, refer to "Wireless Networking Overview" in Appendix B, "Networks, Routing, and Firewall Basics"."

-Security
+Implement Appropriate Security

 Unlike wired network data, your wireless data transmissions can extend beyond your walls and can be received by anyone with a compatible adapter.
-For this reason, NETGEAR strongly recommends that you make use of the security features of your wireless equipment.
-As a minimum security precaution, you should change the SSID setting of all devices on your network from the factory setting to a unique password.
-Restricting access by MAC address filtering adds another obstacle against unwanted hosts joining your network.
-To hinder a determined eavesdropper, you should enable Wired Equivalent Privacy (WEP) data encryption.
+For this reason, use the security features of your wireless equipment.
+Restricting access by MAC address filtering adds an obstacle to unwanted users joining your network.
+To hinder a determined eavesdropper, you should use one of Wired Equivalent Privacy (WEP) data encryption options.